 We started our day bright and early at the central train station in Bergen to catch our train to Voss.
-Unfortunately we had arrived very late the night before so we were pretty darn tired but that still didn’t damper our excitement.
+Unfortunately we had arrived very late the night before so we were pretty darn tired.
+Luckily, that didn’t damper our excitement.

 The trains in Norway are very comfortable and reliable so we arrived in Voss right on time.
 Exiting the station, we walked the few minutes down to the specified location to meet our guide from Nordic Ventures.
 From there we were driven another 45 minutes to the location of their base camp along the Nærøyfjord.

-They organized us in groups depending on which trip we signed up for and were suited up with a rain jacket, diving booties, lifejacket, spray skirt and a pelican case.
-With our bag of necessities in hand we piled back in the van with our day trip kayaking group to drive another 10 minutes to the kayak launch point.
+They organized us in groups depending on which trip we signed up for.
+Then we were suited up with a rain jacket, diving booties, lifejacket, spray skirt and a pelican case.
+With our bag of necessities in hand we piled back in the van.
+Driving another 10 minutes we reached the kayak launch point to begin our excursion.

 Our kayaks were already pulled out of the shed so we stuffed our personal items along with the food for lunch into the kayaks storage compartments located in the front, middle and back.
-There were a limited number of double kayaks so Bianca and I got split up and I ended up in a single kayak.
-Each kayak, either double or single, are equipped with pedals so that you can easily steer yourself in the right direction.
+There is a limited number of double kayaks so Bianca and I got split up.
+Leaving me in a single kayak.
+The kayaks, either double or single, are equipped with pedals so that you can easily steer yourself in the right direction.

 Getting the group ready and organized takes some time but we were finally ready to go.
 Seated comfortably in our kayaks with our spray skirts secured tightly we were pushed out into the fjord by our guide.
 With a little practice we were ready to go.
 We kayaked along the left side of the fjord (to stay out of the way of the bigger boats) for about 5.5 km until we reached our lunch spot.

 After unloading our kayaks we stripped off our rain jackets and laid in the grass soaking up the sunshine.
-It was surprisingly warm out with sunny skies so it was safe to say we were a little overdressed and it felt nice to take off some layers.
+It was surprisingly warm out with sunny skies.
+Therefore it was safe to say we were a little overdressed and it felt nice to take off some layers.